BarttraB/CRISPR_targ/README.md

 # CRISPR_targ

-Program to: 1. extract endogenous candidate Cas9/gRNA binding sites from a target sequence, and 2. screen them for orthogonality to context sequence (ex.: genome)
+Program to: 1. extract endogenous candidate Cas9/gRNA binding sites from a target sequence (ex.: gene), and 2. screen them for orthogonality to context sequence (ex.: genome)

 *Matlab branch:*